philcockfield/file-system-cache/README.md

 const cache = Cache({
   basePath: "./.cache", // Optional.
 Path where cache files are stored (default).
-  ns: "my-namespace"    // Optional.
+  ns: "my-namespace",    // Optional.
 A grouping namespace for items.
+  ttl: 60               // Optional.
+A time-to-live that determines how long the cache item is valid, in seconds.
 });
 ```